Dreamzilla/dreamzilla.github.io/ios/faq/troubleshooting/passphrase.md

 ## I've generated a key with a passphrase, but the passphrase is not requested on connecting

-*Serverauditor supports RSA, DSA, and ECDSA keys for passwordless login.
+*Termius supports RSA, DSA, and ECDSA keys for passwordless login.
 And you may protect your private key using a passphrase.
 This means that the private key will be encrypted using a passphrase to add an additional layer of security.*

 Passphrase-protected keys can be [generated](#)[link missing] by the key generator which you can find under `Keychain > Add > New key > Generate`.
 When you generate a passphrase-protected key set -- the public key, encrypted private key, **and passphrase** -- **will be stored in the Key chain**.
 Because of this, the passphrase will not be requested on the establishment of a connection.